There may be no more confusing car-care topic than that of tire treatments.

 Black Magic Bc23220 Tire Wet Spray

-Economical, easy to use, and fast drying, Black Magic Tire Wet is one of those classic aerosol dressings you may already be familiar with.
-Due to the aerosol application method, Black Magic Tire Wet is a solvent-based product, so you’ll need to be careful not to get it on your car’s paint or wheels.
-And as with any tire dressing product, be sure to keep it off of your car’s brake components.
+Black Magic Wet Tire is a solvent-based product, so you’ll need to be careful not to get it on your car’s paint or wheels.
+And as with any dressing, be sure to keep it off of your car’s brake components.
 Brakes need to be sticky, not slick!

 What We Like

 - Convenience and speed are the big advantages here.
-Just grab the can and spray, no setup, no wiping, no sponges to clean up afterward.
+Just grab the can and spray, no setup, no wiping, and no sponges to clean up afterward.

 - Classic “just washed” gloss finish that can’t be matched by water-based sprays.